Hakeme Yazid Said: Youth

-Full national team
+Senior

-In March 2022, Hakeme was announced to be traveling to Laos with the national team for an international friendly to be played at the end of the month.
-He debuted for the Wasps in a playmaking role, and scored with a direct free-kick in the second half but the game ultimately was won by Laos with a 3–2 score.
+In March 2022, Hakeme was announced to be traveling to Laos with the Brunei national team for an international friendly to be played at the end of the month.
+He debuted for Brunei in a playmaking role, and scored with a direct free-kick in the second half but the game ultimately was won by Laos with a 3–2 score.
 He earned his second cap in another friendly against Malaysia two months later which ended 4–0 to the Malayan Tigers.

-In late September 2022 Brunei hosted a tri-nation tournament involving the Maldives and Laos and named Hakeme in the squad despite returning from Kyrgyzstan just days before.
-He came on for the debuting Haziq Kasyful Azim Hasimulabdillah at the hour mark for the match against the Maldives that resulted in a 0–3 loss for the Wasps on 21 September.
+In late September 2022, Brunei hosted a tri-nation tournament involving Maldives and Laos and named Hakeme in the squad despite returning from Kyrgyzstan just days before.
+He came on for the debuting Haziq Kasyful Azim Hasimulabdillah at the hour mark for the match against the Maldives that resulted in a 0–3 lost for the Wasps on 21 September.
 Six days later, he was played from the start against Laos and this time came out as victors with a 1–0 win courtesy of a Nazirrudin Ismail goal.

-In November 2022 Hakeme made the starting lineup in both matches of the two-legged 2022 AFF Mitsubishi Electric Cup qualification against Timor-Leste.
-Brunei advanced to the group stage of the Cup with a 6–3 aggregate win.
-Hakeme made four appearances for the Wasps in the tournament in which Brunei failed to gain a single point from matches against Thailand, the Philippines, Indonesia and Cambodia.
+In November 2022, Hakeme made the starting lineup in both matches of the two-legged 2022 AFF Mitsubishi Electric Cup qualification against Timor-Leste.
+Brunei advanced to the 2022 AFF Championship tournament on a 6–3 aggregate win.
+Hakeme made four appearances for the Wasps in the tournament in which Brunei failed to gain a single point from matches against Thailand, Philippines, Indonesia and Cambodia.

+Hakeme was fielded by Mario Rivera for the friendly matches against Sabah FC and Hong Kong in September 2023, as well as the two-legged tie against Indonesia at the 2026 World Cup qualification matches.
+Suffering heavy defeats against the abovementioned nations, an irate Hakeme launched a short tirade at so-called "insiders" in a post-match interview after the 0–6 home defeat to the Garuda on 17 October.

+In March 2024, Hakeme played twice against CONCACAF member Bermuda and OFC member Vanuatu in the 2024 FIFA Series, scoring an injury time direct free kick for the winner against the latter team on 27 March in a 2–3 victory.
+The following June he made two further appearances from the start against Sri Lanka and contributed to two 1–0 victories for the Wasps.

+September 2024 saw Brunei facing Macau in a two-legged play-off to enter the third round of the 2027 AFC Asian Cup qualification.
+Hakeme started the first leg at Bandar Seri Begawan and scored the first goal in a 3–0 victory.
+He also played at the return leg in Macau four days later and register a 0–1 away win for the Wasps and advance to the next phase of the Asian Cup qualification.

+Hakeme made two appearances for the Wasps at the 2024 ASEAN Championship qualification matches against Timor-Leste in October 2024, this time Brunei were defeated 0–1 on aggregate.
+The following month, he played from the start in an away friendly against Russia where the Wasps suffered an 11–0 defeat.